When The Bed Bugs Bite In Roosevelt

 Blood spots on bed linens.

 Small dots of black fecal matter around mattresses and other areas of infestation.

 Tiny see-through eggs tucked in cracks and crevices throughout the room.

 Bed bugs need blood to survive, and for some reason, they prefer ours over all other creatures.
 To get our blood, they hide around our sleeping areas during the day.
 When nighttime comes, they emerge to feed once we have fallen deep into sleep.
 This is one of the reasons why bed bug infestations are so hard to find.
 To avoid bed bugs, we recommend looking up some bed bug prevention tips to help you avoid bringing bed bugs home with you.

 How Dangerous Are Bed Bug Bites

-9 times out of 10, bed bug bites are harmless.
-The only time they pose any real danger is if the area around the bite becomes infected, or if the bed bug itself is a carrier for Chagas disease.
+Nine times out of ten, bed bug bites are harmless.
+The only time they pose any real danger is if the area around the bite becomes infected or if the bed bug itself is a carrier for Chagas disease.
 You can guess which problem is more severe.
-The scary part is, Chagas isn’t spread directly through bed bugs, but through parasites that they can carry.
+The scary part is that Chagas isn’t spread directly through bed bugs but through parasites that they can carry.
 These parasites are defecated out into the bite wound of a bed bug's victim, which could possibly be you.

 How To Get Bed Bugs Out Of Your Home